szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1172:** Make Rings of Elemental control more likely to charm the elementals and add missing resistances

 This improves the power of the charm by making the save against it -2, instead of +2.
+Additionally, the rings grant a 50% to the related element consistently.

 **Component 1173:** Make Ring of Gaxx's improved haste last 2 full rounds, and not 10 seconds